-When the guitarists press string against the fret-wire, it reduces the vibrating length of guitar strings to alter the pitch.
-Traditional acoustics (with a non-cutaway body) have 19 to 21 frets of which only 14 are easily accessible.
+When the guitarists press the string against the fret wire, it reduces the vibrating length of guitar strings to alter the pitch.
+Traditional acoustics (with a non-cutaway body) have 19 to 21 frets, of which only 14 are easily accessible.

 Inlays / Fret Markers

-Guitar inlays are dots or positional markers placed on frets 3, 5, 7, 9, and 12 on an acoustic guitar.
-Generally, they are placed on the neck but some guitars also have dot inlays to the side.
+Guitar inlays are dots or positional markers placed on an acoustic guitar on frets 3, 5, 7, 9, and 12.
+Generally, they are placed on the neck, but some guitars also have dot inlays to the side.
 Some guitars don’t have inlays, but you can replace or remove the inlays on any type of guitar.

 Functionally, they are a visual cue to identify the position of the fretting hand.
 Besides that, it’s an aesthetic thing, and guitars would look incomplete about them.